harshallgarg/harshallgarg/README.md

 I have a passion for problem solving and software development with a keen interest in new technologies and enjoy working outside of my comfort zone.

-I love Full Stack Development and you can find me mixing it up with Machine Learning from time to time!

 ## 🔭 I’m currently working on
 - Machine Learning